Basic Eligibility Requirements

 To receive federal and/or state financial aid from Chico State you must:

-• Reapply for aid each year by submitting a FAFSA or CADAA.
+- have reapplied for aid each year by submitting a FAFSA or CADAA

-• Enroll in enough units to qualify for the aid source.
-Most aid requires a minimum half-time enrollment status to receive a portion of the aid offered, or full-time enrollment status to receive the full award offered.
+- be enrolled in enough units to qualify for the aid source.
+Visit Undergraduate Eligibility and Enrollment Requirements.
+Most aid requires full-time enrollment status to receive the full award offered.
 Aid may be reduced after the University Census date, if you are enrolled below full-time status.